Anschluss: Nazi Germany, Fascist Italy, and Austria

 When the Nazis, led by Adolf Hitler, rose to power in the Weimar Republic, the Austrian government withdrew from economic ties.
 Like Germany, Austria experienced the economic turbulence which was a result of the Great Depression, with a high unemployment rate, and unstable commerce and industry.
 During the 1920s it was a target for German investment capital.
 By 1937, rapid German rearmament increased Berlin's interest in annexing Austria, rich in raw materials and labour.
 It supplied Germany with magnesium and the products of the iron, textile and machine industries.
 It had gold and foreign currency reserves, many unemployed skilled workers, hundreds of idle factories, and large potential hydroelectric resources.

 Hitler, an Austrian German by birth, (Note: Hitler was an ethnic German, but was not a German citizen by birth since he had been born in the Austro-Hungarian empire.
 He gave up his Austrian citizenship in 1925 and remained stateless for seven years before he became a German citizen in 1932.) picked up his German nationalist ideas at a young age.
-Whilst infiltrating the German Workers' Party (DAP), Hitler became involved in a heated political argument with a visitor, a Professor Baumann, who proposed that Bavaria should break away from Prussia and found a new South German nation with Austria.
-In vehemently attacking the man's arguments he made an impression on the other party members with his oratorical skills and, according to Hitler, the "professor" left the hall acknowledging unequivocal defeat.
-Impressed with Hitler, Anton Drexler invited him to join the DAP.
+On 12 September 1919, whilst observing a meeting at the Sterneckerbräu of the German Workers' Party (DAP) as a political/intelligence agent for the Reichswehr, Hitler became involved in a heated political argument with a visitor, a Professor Baumann, who proposed that Bavaria should break away from Prussia and found a new South German nation with Austria.
+In vigorously and adroitly attacking the man's arguments Hitler made an impression on the other party members with his aptitude for oratory and, according to Hitler, the "professor" left the hall acknowledging unequivocal defeat.
+Impressed with Hitler, Anton Drexler, then Chairman of the DAP, invited him to join the party.
 Hitler accepted on 12 September 1919, becoming the party's 55th member.
 After becoming leader of the DAP, Hitler addressed a crowd on 24 February 1920, and in an effort to appeal to wider parts of the German population, the DAP was renamed the National Socialist German Workers' Party (NSDAP).

 As its first point, the 1920 National Socialist Program stated, "We demand the unification of all Germans in the Greater Germany on the basis of the people's right to self-determination.
 Hitler argued in a 1921 essay that the German Reich had a single task of, "incorporating the ten million German-Austrians in the Empire and dethroning the Habsburgs, the most miserable dynasty ever ruling."
 The Nazis aimed to re-unite all Germans who were either born in the Reich or living outside it in order to create an "all-German Reich".
 Hitler wrote in Mein Kampf (1925) that he would create a union between his birth country Austria and Germany by any means possible.